skadio/skadio.github.io/_pages/about.md

 My [algorithmic research](https://skadio.github.io/publications/) is at the intersection of AI and Optimization, while my [practical interests](https://skadio.github.io/software/) are in building robust, scalable, data-driven products that solve business-critical problems.

-Alongside my industry role, I [actively contribute](https://skadio.github.io/service/) to the AI research community as a senior programme committee for AAAI, IJCAI, ECAI, ICLR, NeurIPS, and similar research organizations.
+Alongside my industry role, I [actively contribute](https://skadio.github.io/service/) to the AI research community as a co-chair, editor, and committee member for AAAI, IJCAI, ECAI, ICLR, NeurIPS, and similar research organizations.
 [Teaching and learning](https://skadio.github.io/teaching/) from students are integral to my work.

 <!--